Get started

 "acls": [

-// tagged tag:database
+// tagged with tag:database

 { "action": "accept", "src": ["tag:database", "tag:gcp","tag:aws"], "dst": ["tag:database:*"] },